colebrookson/good-enough-repository/docs/conventions.md

 ## Style Guide

 This style guide is based largely off the [Tidyverse Style Guide](https://style.tidyverse.org/), and much of the style guidelines here are copied and pasted directly.
 This assumes you are using the [R](https://www.r-project.org/) language and likely the [RStudio](https://www.rstudio.com/) IDE.
-It is recommended that you read through and follow the [Tidyverse Style Guide](https://style.tidyverse.org/) but **there are five key components of the style guide, *Files, Syntax, Function, Pipes, `ggplot2`***, and key components of each are highlighted here:
+It is recommended that you read through and follow the [Tidyverse Style Guide](https://style.tidyverse.org/) but **there are five key components of the style guide, *Files, Syntax, Functions, Pipes, `ggplot2`***, and key components of each are highlighted here:

 * **Files**
   * Organization